trek-view/basecamp/_posts/2020-09-11-lidar-photogrammetry-101.md

 For example, they can be used to produce accurate 3D surveys.
 Here control points between two or more photos might be used to build a 3D map by identifying the same objects (but at different angles) in each image.

-Mapillary uses photogrammetry in their [OpenSFM software](https://github.com/mapillary/OpenSfM) which is used in the Mapillary web app.
+Mapillary uses photogrammetry in their [OpenSFM software](https://github.com/mapillary/OpenSfM) which is used in the Mapillary web app when transitioning between photos (amongst other things).

 <img class="img-fluid" src="/assets/images/blog/2020-09-11/openSFM.png" alt="Mapillary OpenSFM" title="openSFM" />

-OpenSfM to finds the relative positions of images and creates smooth transitions between them.
+OpenSfM finds the relative positions of images and creates smooth transitions between them.
 That process is called [Structure from Motion](https://en.wikipedia.org/wiki/Structure_from_motion).
-It works using photogrammerty; by matching a few thousand points between images, and then figuring out the 3D positions of those points as well as the positions of the cameras simultaneously.
+It works using photogrammetry by matching a few thousand points between images, and then figuring out the 3D positions of those points as well as the positions of the cameras simultaneously.

 But there are limitations.